-To get accustomed to VoiceThread (the program you will be using to present your final project) you will create a short presentation (either a video of yourself or a few images with voiceover) answering introductory questions about yourself and your interest in the course.
+You will create a short presentation (either a video of yourself or a few images with voiceover) answering introductory questions about yourself and your interest in the course.
 Details on VoiceThread and assignment instructions can be found on Canvas.
 Be sure to watch the intro videos of your classmates in your group.